Tathagata Roy: Politics

 Roy was attracted towards Hindutva, the ideology of Hindu nationalism and joined the Rashtriya Swayamsevak Sangh (RSS) in 1986.
 After leaving government service he joined the BJP in 1990.
 He replaced Ashim Ghosh as president of the West Bengal state unit of the BJP in 2002 and was succeeded by Sukumar Banerjee in 2006.

 Roy stood as a candidate for election to the Lok Sabha in 2009, standing in the North Kolkata constituency of West Bengal.
 He did not win.
 He stood as the BJP candidate in the Kolkata Dakshin (South Kolkata) parliamentary constituency for the 2014 Indian general election, earning 25.29% of the total votes polled.
 He was appointed Governor of Tripura on 12 May 2015.
 He was transferred and appointed Governor of Meghalaya in August 2018.
 He served till December 2019 and, after a brief medical leave, again from January 2020 until 18 August 2020 completing his five-year tenure on gubernatorial post, handing over the charge to Satya Pal Malik.

+Governorship

+Roy was appointed as the 16th Governor of Tripura on 20 May 2015.
+He served in this role until 25 August 2018.

+On 27 August 2018, he was given additional charge as the Governor of Meghalaya, following the end of Ganga Prasad’s term.
+He served in this dual role until 25 October 2019.
+After that, he was formally appointed as the full-time 19th Governor of Meghalaya and served until 18 August 2020.